When it comes to sunscreen, pilots have different requirements to your everyday vacationer.

 Sunscreen application doesn’t get much more simple than the Neutrogena Ultra Sheer Stick.

-Offering broad-spectrum protection, and suitable for both the face and body, the Neutrogena Sunscreen Stick glided onto my skin easily, leaving my skin with a non-greasy finish.
+Offering broad-spectrum protection, and suitable for both the face and body, the Neutrogena Sunscreen Stick glided onto my skin easily, leaving it with a non-greasy finish.

-Minimal rubbing is required too, which is definitely a plus.
+Minimal rubbing was required too, which was definitely a plus.

 Things to Consider When Buying Sunscreen as a Pilot